And when the woman saw that she was not hid, she came trembling. Luke 8:47a

 “Someone touched Me,” Jesus said, “for I perceive that virtue has gone out from Me.”

-The woman, knowing she would be discovered fell at Jesus’ feet, downcast.
-“It is I,” she whispered, weeping quietly.
+The woman, knowing she would be discovered fell at Jesus’ feet.
+“It is I,” she whispered, weeping quietly, waiting to be reprimanded for she was labeled as an unclean diseased woman.
 What will Jesus do to me now? she thought.
 She was no one of importance.
-She had been shut out of society because of the disease, and furthermore, she was a commoner.
+She had been shut out of society because of the bleeding disorder, and to make matters worse, she was a commoner.

-Jesus lifted her to her feet, cupping her tear-stained face in His hands, as He spoke, “Daughter, be of good cheer.
-Your faith has made you whole.”
+Jesus did not rebuke her.
+Instead, He lifted her to her feet, cupped her tear-stained face in His hands, and said, “Daughter, be of good cheer.
+Your faith has made you whole.
+Go in peace.”